QingliGuo/PhaseTank/README.md

 ## Usage

 PhaseTank is implemented using Perl 5.0, which can be called using one command line.
 Here are examples about using PhaseTank for four different goals.
+For more details, please check out our user manual [here](http://phasetank.sourceforge.net/user_manual.pdf)

 + To predict PHAS loci from the given organism and read libraries